VAISHNAVI549/VAISHNAVI549/README.md

         return {
             "music": "Carnatic Classical Performer 🎵",
-            "cooking": "Love experimenting with new recipes 👩‍🍳", "awards": ["Student of the Year 2024-25", "NASTRONOMY Emerging Force"] }
+            "cooking": "Love experimenting with new recipes 👩‍🍳", "awards": ["Outstanding Student of the Year 2024-25", "NASTRONOMY Emerging Force"] }
 ```